the404devs/sm64tt/README.md

 - sm64tt_v1_2_NO_IMG.zip
 - sm64tt_v1_NO_IMG.zip
 - sm64tt_beta_NO_IMG.zip
 With these builds, you'll need to copy the `img` directory from this repo and add it to the contents of the zip, otherwise you'll have a very sad gameplay experience.

-The original executable is preserved in its original state.
+The original executable is preserved in its original state, alongside the prototype.
 - sm64tt_v1.exe
+- sm64tt_proto.exe

 v1.2 (09/01/18): Added a "large screen" mode.